tracyone/vinux/readme.md

 - Compatiable with Vim 7.3.
 - Optimize for Linux kernel and uboot development.

-# Todo list before next release
+# Todo list

-- [] Open terminal in neovim's floating window and make it transparent
+- [x] Open terminal in neovim's floating window and make it transparent(done in V1.1.8)

 # Buy me a coffee